marshyski/docker-drupal-varnish/README.md

-WoundedWear
+docker-drupal-varnish
 ===========

-Drupal Deployment on Fedora 20 with sSMTP
+Drupal deployment on Fedora 20 with Varnish and sSMTP